govhealth/PostpartumTOC/input/pagecontent/index.md

 - [Security Labels](http://hl7.org/fhir/R4/security-labels.html); and
 - [Narrative](http://hl7.org/fhir/R4/security.html#narrative).

-Security conformance requirements specifically related to US Core 6.1.0 may be found here: https://build.fhir.org/ig/HL7/US-Core/security.html.
+Security conformance requirements specifically related to US Core 6.1.0 may be found [here](https://hl7.org/fhir/us/core/STU6.1/security.html).
 Additionally, implementers SHOULD be familiar and adhere to security and privacy guidance outlined by the base FHIR R4 standards for data elements specified in the FHIR IG.
-This guidance may found within the base FHIR R4 specification here: https://hl7.org/fhir/R4/security.html#http.
+This guidance may found within the base FHIR R4 specification [here](https://hl7.org/fhir/R4/security.html).

 ### Authors and Contributors